 "Baseline" data collection will take place after initial enrolment (randomisation) in the ED has taken place.
 In terms of the PROMS, however, it is acknowledged that it may not be feasible, or appropriate, to complete the questionnaire straight away (e.g. the patient does not have capacity or they are experiencing stress following a procedure).
-For this trial, "baseline" PROMS can be collected from as soon as feasible following randomisation and after treatment delivery (where appropriate) up to 7 days post-randomisation (or until point of discharge from hospital, whichever is sooner).
+For this trial, "baseline" PROMS can be collected from as soon as feasible following randomisation and after treatment delivery (where appropriate) up to 7 days post-randomisation.
 Participants will be asked to complete the questionnaire according to how they feel at the time of completion, rather than retrospectively.
 The questionnaire may be completed with the assistance of a researcher/member of the clinical team (or person with caring responsibility, e.g. family member, if/where feasible).
 If the participant does not have capacity, then a consultee will be asked to complete the questionnaire on the participant's behalf (proxy versions may be used where possible).
 If it is not feasible for the participant to complete (part of) the questionnaire, site staff should record this (e.g. in the baseline CRF and/or questionnaire).